Pallitic/Icecrown-DBM/README.md

 PS: all the features above can be disabled/reverted to the original dbm.

-PS2: You can turn the voice cues off all together(Enable TTS in general options) or turn them off 1 by 1 in their boss options.
+PS2: TTS can be turned off in general options or in boss options for specific ones.

 PS3: there is no localization for added features.